ezzatron/php-error-handler/error-handler-meta.md

   number of the error handler specification associated with this meta document.
 - Requiring `psr/traditional-errors` would indicate that the package expects the error handler to behave in the same manner as the built-in PHP handler.
-- Requiring neither of the metapackages would implicitly indicate that the package is capable of functioning under either error handling strategy.
+- Requiring neither of the virtual packages would implicitly indicate that the package is capable of functioning under either error handling strategy.

-Root package developers would specify the type of error handling strategy in use by adding one of the metapackages to their Composer configuration's [provide] section.
+Root package developers would specify the type of error handling strategy in use by adding one of the virtual packages to their Composer configuration's [provide] section.

 - Providing `psr/error-exceptions` would indicate that a `PSR-N` conformant error handler will be installed.